-Table 6.1.1.8-3a and Table 6.1.1.8-3b specify, by Resource Category (see Table 6.1.1-1), the various media types for bulk data, along with the default and allowed media types and Transfer Syntax UID combinations for each resource category for the WS and RS modes.
+Table 6.1.1.8-3a and Table 6.1.1.8-3b specify, by Resource Category (see Table 6.1.1-1), the various media types for bulk data, along with the default and allowed media types and Transfer Syntax UID combinations for each resource category for the WS and RS services.

 Note:

-No entries are specified for the URI or WS modes, since they do not support separate retrieval of bulk data.
+No entries are specified for the URI or WS services, since they do not support separate retrieval of bulk data.

 These media types can be used to retrieve image or video bulk data encoded in a specific Transfer Syntax.